Editor’s note: This blog post was last updated on by

-Cruise holidays are known as a chance for indulgence, from lounging in the sun all day every day to feasting on t10 types of cake at the all-day buffet.
-If you’re a dedicated gym bunny or are just watching your weight, you may think that a cruise holiday isn’t for you.
+From lounging under the sun all day every day to feasting on ten types of cake at the 24-hour buffet, cruise holidays are known as a chance for indulgence.
+Whether you’re a dedicated gym bunny or are just watching your weight, you may think that a cruise holiday isn’t for you.
 However, there’s no need to abandon your healthy regime just because you’re going on a cruise.
-In fact, there are plenty of ways you can enjoy a relaxing cruise holiday while still keeping fit and healthy.
-To help you work out how, we asked some of the top cruise bloggers for their tips on the best ways to keep fit and healthy on a long cruise holiday.
+There are plenty of ways you can enjoy a relaxing cruise holiday while still staying in forme.
+To help you work it out, we asked some of the top cruise bloggers for their tips on the best ways to keep fit and healthy on a long cruise holiday.

 Use the Stairs

-Even smaller cruise ships are pretty big and it can be tempting to get a room as close to the main attractions and an elevator as possible.
-If you’re wanting to keep up your fitness during your cruise, however, consider choosing a cabin a bit further away.
-David Molyneaux, from The Travel Mavens, recommends using the stairs as a way to burn a few extra calories: “I never ride an elevator at a hotel and especially on a ship, if I can walk the stairs.
+Even smaller cruise ships are pretty big, and it may be tempting to get a room as close to the main attractions and a lift as possible.
+If you’re wanting to keep up your fitness during your cruise, consider choosing a stateroom a bit further away.
+David Molyneaux from The Travel Mavens recommends using the stairs as a way to burn a few extra calories: “I never ride a lift at a hotel and especially on a ship, if I can walk the stairs.
 The big ships offer multiple opportunities to increase your stair stamina.
-Try walking the stairs for a week, slowly at first, resting when necessary — cabin to breakfast and back, to lunch and back, dinner and back, each time you go to the pool deck.
-You will be amazed how easy it gets after a few days, and by the end of the week you will head home and wish you had some stairs (maybe).
+Try walking the stairs for a week, slowly at first, resting when necessary — stateroom to breakfast and back, to lunch and back, dinner and back, each time you go to the pool deck.
+You will be amazed how easy it gets after a few days, and by the end of the week, you will head home and wish you had some stairs (maybe).”

-Don, from EatSleepCruise, agrees that avoiding the elevators is a great option: “You can also avoid the elevators by taking the stairs instead.
-Not only will you burn some extra calories, you can also help with crowd control.
+Don from EatSleepCruise agrees that avoiding the lifts is a great option: “You can also avoid the lifts by taking the stairs instead.
+Not only will you burn some extra calories, but you can also help with crowd control.”

 Walk Around the Ship